WICG/performance-memory/explainer.md

 In Chrome, we have implemented ownership tracking for anonymous shared memory regions - each shared memory region counts towards exactly one process, which is determined by the type and usage of the shared memory region.
-We considered exposing these numbers in performance.memory, but it seemed like it add relatively low utility.
+We considered exposing these numbers in performance.memory, but it seemed like it would cause more confusion than it would help.
 The two main use cases are shared tiles between a renderer and GPU process, and shared network resources between a renderer and the browser process.
 Both of these are Chrome-specific optimizations, context-dependent, and pretty much entirely outside of the control of developers.

 # Appendix C - Examples of memory problems

+## Memory problems that the proposed API would help solve.
+TODO: More specific examples.
+* event-listener Retain cycle
+* Leaking Canvas.

+## Memory problems that the proposed API would not help solve.
-TODO:
+TODO: Do we need this?
 * Wired memory leak
 * Intel driver leak
-* Retain cycle
-* Leaking Canvas.